 - ½ teaspoon kosher salt

-- 5 tablespoons (70 g) virgin coconut oil melted and cooled
+- 5 tablespoons (70 g) virgin coconut oil, melted and cooled

 - 5 tablespoons (105 g) honey

-- ½ cup (122 g) smooth applesauce at room temperature
+- ½ cup (122 g) smooth applesauce, at room temperature

-- 2 eggs (100 g (weighed out of shell)) at room temp beaten
+- 2 eggs (100 g (weighed out of shell)) at room temperature, beaten

-- 3 ounces chocolate chips or raisins
+- 3 ounces raisins, or chocolate chips

 Instructions